Assasinphoenix/pyqt5-tutorial/checkbox.rst

 =======
 Example
 =======
-Below is an example of an CheckBox:
+Below is an example of a CheckBox:

 .. literalinclude:: _examples/checkbox.py